Today, May 25, marks the day Irish actor of the stage and screen Cillian Murphy was born in Douglas, Co. Cork in 1976.

 His breakout role came in Enda Walsh's famous play Disco Pigs in 1996, in which Murphy was cast as the male lead.
 The play was only supposed to run for a limited time but was so popular that it went on a two-year tour of Europe.

 Until this time, Murphy had been a law student at University College Cork and focused on playing music with his band.
-After the tour, he turned to acting full time.
+After the tour, he decided to act full time and aren't we glad he did.
 In fact, he has credited failing legal studies with helping to spur on his acting career.

 VICE Autobiographies: Cillian Murphy